BorelEnzo/BorelEnzo.github.io/_posts/mutant/2023-08-06-mixed-code.markdown

 ### 2.2.
 Managed console application

 Let's now create another project in VisualStudio, by choosing this time **Console app (.NET Framework)** as a template.
 The class `Program.cs` is as follows, calling the wrapped `execwhoami`.
-One can notice here that since `CInterop` class belongs the namespace `ManagedConsoleApp`, there is no need to put something before:
+One can notice here that since `CInterop` class belongs TO the namespace `ManagedConsoleApp`, there is no need to put something before:

 ```cpp
 namespace ManagedConsoleApp